AceBurgundy/ComCom/README.md

-# Comcom: Chat with ease
+# ComCom: Chat with ease

-Welcome to the Comcom repository!
+Welcome to the ComCom repository!
 Before you can start using the app, please follow these instructions carefully.

 ## Prerequisites
 - Make sure you have the latest version of Python installed on your system.